syncfusion-content/windowsforms-docs/WindowsForms/Installation.md

 ---
 layout: post
-title: Installation process for Syncfusion Essential Studio Windows Forms products
+title: Installation in Windows Forms | Syncfusion
-description: Installation
+description: Learn here all about the different installation support for Syncfusion Windows Forms controls and more.
 platform: WindowsForms
 control: Installation
 documentation: ug
 ---

-# Installation
+# Installation in Windows Forms controls

 ## Manual Installation